-Mediterranean Salad Dressing has red wine vinegar, lemon juice, and Sumac and it’s a delicious and easy low-carb dressing.
-This can be used on a variety of greens, beans, or veggies, so get some Sumac and make this tasty dressing!
+Mediterranean Salad Dressing is loaded with flavor from red wine vinegar, lemon juice, and Sumac and it’s a deliciously interesting dressing!
+And this recipe that uses some of my favorite ingredients makes a salad dressing that tastes great on a variety of greens, beans, or veggies, so get some Sumac and make this right away!

 PIN Mediterranean Salad Dressing to try it later!